amateurtechguy/AmateurOS/README.md

 - Youtube for tutorials.
 - Lapse/Hackatime to log my hours.
 - Slack to ask necessary questions.
-- Google AI to shorten code and debug
+- Google AI to shorten code and debug.
+- Pinterest for the app icons.

 ## Programming languages used: